ermalaliraj/connect4/readme.md

 #### Canvas Game
 The program should support the following commands:
-C w h Should create a new canvas of width w and height h.
+- __C w h__ Should create a new canvas of width w and height h.
-L x1 y1 x2 y2 Should create a new line from (x1,y1) to (x2,y2).
+- __L x1 y1 x2 y2__ Should create a new line from _(x1,y1)_ to _(x2,y2)_.
 Currently only horizontal or vertical lines are supported.
 Horizontal and vertical lines will be drawn using the 'x' character.
-R x1 y1 x2 y2 Should create a new rectangle, whose upper left corner is (x1,y1) and lower right corner is (x2,y2).
+- __R x1 y1 x2 y2__ Should create a new rectangle, whose upper left corner is _(x1,y1)_ and lower right corner is _(x2,y2)_.
 Horizontal and vertical lines will be drawn using the 'x' character.
-B x y c Should fill the entire area connected to (x,y) with "colour" c.
+- __B x y c__ Should fill the entire area connected to (x,y) with "colour" c.
 The behaviour of this is the same as that of the "bucket fill" tool in paint programs.
+- __Q__ Should quit the program.

+See [canvas](https://github.com/ermalaliraj/canvas/) for more details on the game.

 ### 2) Application overview

 From a high level we can see the application subdivided in 4 "components":

+1. Game Implementation
+    * Classes inside `canvas package`. <br>
-1. The Game Implementation - Classes inside canvas package.
-Almost didn't touch the actual implementation of the game.
-So we need to convert InputDTOs to CommandCanvas for calling the Canvas.
+    Same implementation of the original game.
+So we need to convert `InputDTOs` to `CommandCanvas` for calling the `Canvas`.
 2. Business Logic Layer
+	* Data Access
-	2.a.
-Data Access.
-H2 database, EntityManager and the DAO package for accessing the data to the DB.
-In this layer we convert Enity objects to DTOs so the application in the higher layers can speak only "DTO language".
+	    * `H2` database, `EntityManager` and the `DAO package` for accessing the data to the `DB`.<br> In this layer we convert `Enitity` objects to `DTOs` so the application in the higher layers can speak only __DTO language__.
+	* Service layer
-	2.b.
-Service layer.
-The layer which first handles game logic (using canvas package) then handles the persistence of data in the DB (using dao package).
+	    * The layer which first handles game logic (using canvas package) then handles the persistence of data in the DB (using dao package). <br>
 	This is the transactional layer.
-Transactions are configured in the file spring-context.xml using AOP.
+Transactions are configured in the file `spring-context.xml` using AOP.
 3. WebService / REST Layer.
-The classes responsible for exposing the code as  RESTFul WebService.
+    * The classes responsible for exposing the code as  RESTFul WebService.
 We decided to reply XML message.
+4. Api
-4. Api of the application.
-Requests/Responses/DTOs to reply to the caller.
+    * `Requests/Responses/DTOs` to reply to the caller.

 ### 3) Source Packages